 Granular File Restore and Ransomware Protection for Micro Focus OES Backups

-Catalogic Software is not one of those data protection vendors that have abandoned Micro Focus Open Enterprise Server (OES).
-Catalogic DPX® has provided industry-leading backup and recovery for Novell products since 1997, and we even pioneered many data protection features such as OES cluster-support and deep GroupWise integration.
-And unlike many other backup vendors, we are still committed to the Micro Focus OES, including full support for Micro Focus OES 2018 SP3 and the upcoming OES 2023 release.
+Catalogic Software is not one of those data protection vendors that have abandoned Micro Focus Open Enterprise Server (OES) backups.
+Catalogic DPX has provided industry-leading Novell backup and recovery for OES and Groupwise products since 1997, and we even pioneered many data protection features such as OES cluster-support and deep integration for GroupWise backup.
+And unlike many other OES backup vendors, we are still committed to the Micro Focus OES, including full support for Micro Focus OES 2018 SP3 and OES 2023 release.

-For decades, Novell and more recently Micro Focus OES customers have relied on Unitrends for backup and recovery of their OES data.
+For decades, Novell and more recently Micro Focus OES customers have relied on Unitrends for OES backup and granular recovery.
 Using its OES agent, Unitrends allowed users to protect all aspects of their OES environment, including files, directories, and web-application management tools like eDirectory, iFolder and iManager.
 It also offered the ability to granularly restore individual files and folders, which is extremely important for OES customers since applications like eDirectory are responsible for identity-based management, networked storage, and file directories for employees, clients, and/or students.
 Though recovery of an entire OES server due to corruption or a disaster is necessary at times, the majority of recovery jobs are lost or accidently deleted files from these directories.